Why Is My Check Engine Light On?

 If you want the fastest beginner-friendly way to figure it out, use this order:

-This matters because the same warning light can come from something minor like an EVAP leak, or something more urgent like an active misfire.
+That’s why guessing often leads to wasted time and parts.
+The same warning light can come from something minor like an EVAP leak, or something more serious like an active misfire.

 Beginner takeaway: do not replace random parts just because the light came on.
 Scan first, then follow the code.